 Morning pages is another term for journaling.
 I don’t journal every single morning but I like to when I feel like I have a million folders open in my mind.
 If you ever feel overwhelmed or scatter-brained, just journal it out and let answers and peace come to you.

-Every morning I do however fill out one of my worksheets I’ve created specifically for the morning.
+Every morning I do however fill out a morning worksheet.
 Those really help me to focus in on my intentions for the day and reminds me to think about what I’m grateful for.
+They’re REALLY powerful for bringing your intentions and visions into your experience.
+Sometimes it gives me goosebumps to look at my previous morning worksheets and see how everything I wrote down manifested.

-The worksheet below is from my 7 Day Mini Manifesting Boot Camp.
+The worksheet below is from the 7 Day Mini Manifesting Boot Camp.

-Your day can’t start off wrong if you force yourself to make a list of everything you’re grateful for, even if it’s just “small” things like the cozy bed you sleep in at night, the fridge that keeps your food cold, the love you receive from someone (or a pet!) in your life, for beautiful memories, or that your heart is beating strong and healthy.
+Your day can’t start off wrong if you make a list of everything you’re grateful for, even if it’s just “small” things like the comfortable bed you sleep in at night, the fridge that keeps your food cold, the love you receive from someone (or a pet!) in your life, for beautiful memories, or that your heart is beating strong and healthy.

 The last thing I like to do is some yoga or simple stretching.
 There are a ton of great videos on YouTube to follow along with; this is my favorite yoga channel.
 I usually choose one that’s between 20 to 30 minutes long, and my boys love to do (their version) of yoga with me.